 Legal requirements and compliance procedures ensure that activities financed by the Series Bonds will benefit low- and moderate-income households that otherwise may not have access to homeownership.
-MHFA takes several steps to review and confirm alignment of loans with eligibility criteria and compliance with fair housing laws.
+MHFA takes steps to review and confirm that loans align with eligibility criteria and comply with fair housing laws.
 The Agency provides training, support, procedures, and guidance for lenders to accurately identify borrowers that meet the Start Up Program criteria.
 Once a loan is submitted into an online commitment system, it undergoes an automated eligibility screening.
 After Program Loans are acquired by MHFA's master servicer, a quality control division performs monthly 10% audit checks and additional targeted audits.
-Through these steps, multiple eligibility criteria are confirmed, including employment verification, income levels, and other factors that verify the Series Bonds are financing activities that directly support low- and moderate-income households.
+Through these steps, eligibility criteria are confirmed, including employment verification, income levels,